Micheltv10/music_player/README.md

 # Karaoke

-A Karaoke App written with Dart & Flutter.
+A Karaoke App written with Dart & Flutter 2.12.